Speakers

 Collie F. Brown

-Senior Advisor with the Second Chance Foundation in Jakarta
+Senior Advisor with Second Chance Foundation

 Mr. Brown is a Senior Advisor with the Second Chance Foundation in Jakarta, Indonesia.
 He recently retired from the United Nations Office on Drugs and Crime (UNODC) after more than 15 years of service in Afghanistan, Pakistan, Indonesia, and the Pacific.
 Prior to his UN career, he worked for over three decades in the United States, including 10 years with the New York State Commission on Correction, supporting the management of prisons, jails, and detention facilities.
 He is a graduate of Delaware State University and did graduate studies at the State University of New York at Albany’s Hindelang School of Criminal Justice.